etchteam/laravel-boilerplate/readme.md

-# Red Bullet Laravel Boilerplate
+# Etch Laravel Boilerplate

 ## Introduction

-This is Red Bullet's Laravel Boilerplate build.
+This is Etch's Laravel Boilerplate build.

 It uses [Composer](https://getcomposer.org/) for PHP Dependencies, [NPM](https://www.npmjs.com/) for client side dependencies, [Browserify](http://browserify.org/) for gluing the JS together and [Sass](http://sass-lang.com/) for styling.